 How do I get a library card?

 You can apply for an Upper Hudson Library System card in person or online.
-To make the account permanent, you must bring positive identification and proof of current address to the circulation desk within two weeks of applying for your card.
+To make the account permanent, you must bring proof of current address with your name to the circulation desk within two weeks of applying for your card.
 Current driver’s license/state ID, utility bill, or apartment lease are examples of accepted proof.

 For more information about who is eligible for a card, see our policy page.